Your guide to plan, sell tickets, and host the perfect class reunion.

-Having one central event page from which your guests can gather all the information they need (date, time, location, price), and from which they can purchase tickets is extremely helpful.
-Anything you can do to make the process easier for your guests will not only leave them with a better impression of you and the reunion as a whole, but will also increase your attendance rates.
+Having one event page where your guests can gather all the information they need (date, time, location, description of event), and from which they can purchase tickets is essential.
+Anything you can do to make the process easier for your guests will not only improve their experience, but will also increase your attendance rate.